xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 This will download a `cross-*` cross compiler if appropriate and it will set some `xbps-src` configuration variables.
 The build style will then adapt to them.

+If you want to be extra diligent, you should not only test whether your template compiles with `./xbps-src pkg <package>`, but you should also test whether it cross compiles by for example running `./xbps-src pkg -a aarch64 <pkg>`.
+Testing cross compiling for a single target is usually enough.
+If the template cross compiles to one target, it will likely cross compile to all of them (but it depends).

+Testing for all architectures in a pull request is made simple by [GitHub PR checks](contributing.md#solving-check-errors).

 #### Some progress
 This is the old template: